Iweisc/ioc/README.md

 ## License

-Proprietary - All rights reserved.
-See LICENSE file for details.
+This project is currently under a proprietary license.
+All rights reserved.

+For viewing and evaluation purposes only.
+No copying, modification, or commercial use permitted without explicit written permission.
+See LICENSE file for full terms.

 ---